 Complications from tummy tuck surgery are uncommon.
 There are rare instances of skin damage that can extend the healing period.

-Scars from any type of surgery do not go away.
+Scars are a necessary consequence of any surgery.
 Our surgeons do their best to place tummy tuck incisions where the scar is easily concealed by underclothing and swimsuits.
 Most patients say that scars are a worthwhile tradeoff for the improvements they attain.

 CPS has been helping Washington, DC, patients get slimmer with tummy tuck surgery at our Chevy Chase, MD, and Annandale, VA, practices since 1986.
 This popular procedure isn’t just for women—tummy tuck surgery can help men achieve a slimmer, more toned abdomen.
 Request a complimentary consultation using our online form.